n3times/penta-1000/CLI/README.md

 # Pentatronics 1000 Command Line Interface for Unix systems.

-This is the reference implementation for Pentatronics 1000.
+This can be seen as the reference implementation of the Pentatronics 1000.

 From this directory, build with **make** and run with **./a.out**.